 After being notified of a citation or penalty from OSHA, employers have 15 days to submit a “Notice of Contest” objecting the charges or terms of the citation.
 Although there is not a standardized guideline for submitting a “Notice of Contest,” the reason for the objection must be clearly defined with extensive information to back up the request.
 The reason for filing a “Notice of Contest” may be to contest the citation, the proposed penalty, or the abatement period.
 Contested citations and penalties are presented in front of an administrative law judge chosen by the Occupational Safety & Health Review Commission.
 If the desired ruling is not achieved, the employer may then present the case in front of the Court of Appeals.

 St. Petersburg Contractor Lawyers for your OSHA Defense

 After being notified of an OSHA violation, it is essential to hire an experienced St. Petersburg contractor lawyer to guide you through the OSHA defense process, and avoid harsh penalties.
-Trent Cotney, P.A. and his team of construction law experts have successfully defended many contractors, subcontractors, suppliers, manufacturers and other construction industry professionals affected by OSHA violations.
+Cotney Construction Law and his team of construction law experts have successfully defended many contractors, subcontractors, suppliers, manufacturers and other construction industry professionals affected by OSHA violations.

 To schedule an appointment with a contractor lawyer in St. Petersburg for OSHA defense, please call us at 813.579.3278 or submit our contact request form.